Georgian Beef Kharcho

 Kharcho is a catch-all term for spicy Georgian beef stew.
-Though it hails from the Black Sea region of Mingrelia, it’s so universally appealing that today it’s a staple across many former Soviet countries.
+Though it hails from the Black Sea region of Mingrelia, today it’s a staple across many former Soviet countries.
 Some versions are brothy and flecked with rice, while others, like this one served at Salobie Bia in Tbilisi, are ultra-thick and all about the ground walnuts and spices.
 Chef Giorgi Iosava ladles his kharcho over creamy millet porridge, a comforting counterpart to the punchy, piquant stew.

 - 2 lb. beef brisket, trimmed and cut into 1-in. pieces

 - 1 large onion, finely chopped (2 cups)

 - 3 medium tomatoes, peeled, seeded, and finely chopped, or ¾ cup canned crushed tomatoes